salscodess/Text-To-Video/README.md

 # salscodess.github.io

-uses stock vidoes and photos to find and make a long form video of your prompt
+uses stock vidoes and photos to find and make a long form video of your prompt.
+Runs on local host to create short or long form videos from just text with a pexels api (Take the free api its in the code) its not mine
+If you even find this make a pull request for suggestions

+-Salscodess

  Required Packages:
   |